vlizBE/dcafs/README.md

   </streams>
 </das>
 ````
 Sending 'help' in the telnet interface should provide enough information for the next recommended steps but for more indepth and extensive information, check the docs/wiki.

+Oh, and the command `sd` shuts it down.

 # History